NativeScript/docs-v7/tutorial/ng-chapter-4.md

 </GridLayout>
 ```

-The outer grid layout’s `rows` attribute divides the screen into two rows, the first auto-sized according to its childrens' height, and the other to sized to take up *, or the remaining height of the screen.
+The outer grid layout’s `rows` attribute divides the screen into two rows, the first auto-sized according to its childrens' height, and the other sized to take up *, or the remaining height of the screen.
 You place UI elements into these rows using the zero-based `row` attribute.
 The inner grid layout is in the top row because of its `row="0"` attribute, and the list view is in the bottom row because of its `row="1"` attribute.

 Grid layouts can also divide the screen into columns, which is what the inner grid layout does: